 Mobile Outreach and Support Team (MOST)

-The Mobile Outreach and Support Team (MOST) supports the needs of those who have mental health or addictions challenges, require housing or are street involved.
-MOST is made up of a driver trained to support those with physical disabilities, social worker and outreach worker.
-MOST will travel via an accessible van to Downtown and West-End Windsor locations with supplies such as food and personal care items, while offering services.
+The Mobile Outreach and Support Team (MOST) supports the needs of those who have mental health or addictions challenges, require housing or are street-involved.
+MOST is made up of a driver trained to support those with physical disabilities, a social worker and an outreach worker.
+MOST will travel via an accessible van to Downtown and West-End Windsor locations with supplies such as food and personal care items while offering services.

 - Delivery of basic supplies such as socks, food, chapstick, bus vouchers, etc.

 The intention of MOST is not to move individuals on and out, but rather improve quality of life at the point in time of which they are seen.
 It is also a goal to connect and build ongoing relationships to get individuals back on their feet so they can live in safety and comfort.
 Individuals are encouraged to visit the team as many times as needed.
 Services are free of charge and no appointment is necessary.

 Mobile Outreach Schedule